DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 ### Entering a "Boss Room" for the First Time
 - Condition: Upon loading into a boss room for the first time
-- Description: One or more of Allister's allies remarks that this room is different than the rest.
-Allister should be extra careful.
+- Description: One or more of Allister's allies remarks that this room seems different than the rest and that Allister be extra careful.
+Allister says something about sensing more residual mana in the air than usual.
+The player then regains control and prepares to fight the waves of enemies.

 ### Clearing a "Boss Room" for the First Time
 - Condition: Upon defeating the waves of enemies in a boss room for the first time